Maria D'Angelo - Fine Art

 All images on this web site © 2017 - 2018 mariadangelo.com. all rights reserved

 Original Drawings and Paintings / Commission Work / Limited Edition Prints

 I have always felt as if I was born with a pencil in my hand and a natural affinity towards bringing to life the animals and people of the American West in my detailed drawings.
 These subjects are the definition of what freedom is to me.
 Is there anything that represents freedom more than a Sioux warrior atop his prized horse racing across the open plains or the bugling call of an elk searching for a mate or the skill and determination of a vaquero on his bridle horse driving his herd toward home?
 I reside in a charming East Coast town where open spaces and farms still exist yet the call of the west is always pulling me.

-While I have mainly worked in pencil I have recently begun working in pastel and am thoroughly enjoying thinking in color.
-The smoothness and color of pastel and the precision of the pencil result in the viewer seeing an “energy” in my detailed art.
+While I have worked in pencil most of my life, I have recently begun exploring pastel and oil paint.
+I have always loved color and I am thoroughly enjoying working with both pastels and especially oil paint.
+Regardless of the medium I choose, the result for the viewer is the ability to see an “energy” in my detailed art.

 To me, art is a synthesis of my emotions, a subject that inspires me and my materials and techniques.
 Realism is my primary goal.
 I want my subjects to look as though they will come to life and leap off the paper.